PyJaipur/100DaysOfCode/gauravrock/README.md

 - #day16 understand the core concept of Descriptive statement and probability distribution.
 And, a difference between the continuous and discrete random variables.
 Probabilistic distribution has the power that can derive the formula for randomness
 ## Day - -17 : Jan 17th 2019
 - #day17 worked with PMF functions using scipy library ad plotted the probability function.
 And learned to generate fake-data using descriptive statistics.
+## Day - -18 : Jan 18th 2019
+- Learned the Gaussian distribution and why normal distribution is called the Gaussian distribution.